 Save for Retirement

-You may be able to save for retirement at your workplace through a 401k plan.
+You may be able to save for retirement at your workplace through a 401(k) plan.
 These accounts have many benefits including direct deposit from your paycheck, which automates the savings process and may include matching funds.
 Unfortunately, many do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
+Learn more about saving at work though a 401(k) plan.
 Even if your employer doesn’t offer a retirement plan, you can still save for retirement, by putting money in an Individual Retirement Account (IRA).
+Learn more about saving outside of work through an IRA.

 Keep in mind that slow and steady wins this race.
 Even modest monthly contributions to a retirement account for 30 to 40 years can, in part because of the miracle of compound interest, easily lead to an accumulation of several hundred thousand dollars.